 Ideal Humidity Levels for Your Home

-Maintaining ideal humidity levels in your home to ensure comfort and health is important.
+Maintaining the optimal humidity level in your home, ideally between 30% and 60%, is important to ensure comfort and health.
 Experts recommend keeping indoor humidity between 35% and 50%.
 To measure the moisture in the air, you can use a hygrometer, which helps you monitor and adjust humidity levels as needed.
+Using a humidifier with adjustable settings allows you to control how much humidity is added, which is particularly useful during dry seasons.

 Humidity levels consistently above 50% can lead to issues like mould and mildew.